 A few weeks ago, I was able to remove three places on my TripAdvisor list of “Places I Want to Go”.

-I’d heard so many great things about Seattle, Vancouver, and Victoria (Canada), and was so excited to be able to squeeze in a family trip before my kids went back to their respective schools.
-If you ever happen to visit these beautiful cities, or are fortunate enough to live nearby, I’d like to give you some highlights of places I absolutely adored, and a couple of places where I’d suggest you just keep walking.
+I’d heard so many great things about Seattle, Vancouver, and Victoria (Canada).
+I was so excited to be able to squeeze in a family trip before my kids went back to their respective schools.
+If you ever happen to visit these beautiful cities, or are fortunate enough to live nearby, I’d like to give you some highlights of places I adored.

-Time permitting, we would have driven to Seattle, but as we only had six days, we flew and rented a car, instead.
-Our flight was delayed, so by the time we arrived in the city, many restaurants were already closed, but the Kimpton hotel staff recommended purple Cafe and Wine Bar just down the street.
+Time permitting, we would have driven to Seattle, but as we only had six days, we flew then rented a car.
+Our flight was delayed, so by the time we arrived in the city, many restaurants were already closed.
+However, the Kimpton hotel staff recommended purple Cafe and Wine Bar just down the street.
 It wasn’t hard to convince me to try this restaurant, because I am just crazy about the color purple, so I thought it was a good sign.

 First of all, it’s worth going to this place just to see their bar with a winding staircase up to the top!
 Then it’s totally worth staying for the food–it’s obvious that the chef knows his way around kitchen, which you may think is a given, but it is absolutely not.

 The next day we took a leisurely drive up to Vancouver, stopping in for lunch at The Chuckanut Manor Seafood and Grill.
-Although it was a nice setting on scenic Chuckanut Drive, the food was rather “meh”, and not really worthy of a review, so I’d say take the drive, but skip the Manor.
+Although it was a nice setting on scenic Chuckanut Drive, the food was rather “meh”.
+It wasn’t really worthy of a review, so I’d say take the drive, but skip the Manor.

 It was mid-afternoon when we arrived in Vancouver and settled into our hotel which had a fabulous view of Vancouver Harbour and North Vancouver.

-We took in the sights around the harbour and although it was a bank holiday weekend in August, Vancouver felt very relaxed, uncrowded and peaceful.
+We took in the sights around the harbour.
+Although it was a bank holiday weekend in August, Vancouver felt very relaxed, uncrowded and peaceful.

-Vancouver is just stunning at night, also, and after dinner, we wandered back to our hotel from Gas Town via the harbour front.
+Vancouver is just stunning at night.
+After dinner, we wandered back to our hotel from Gas Town via the harbour front.